 iPhone SE comes in silver, gold, rose gold, and space gray.

-iPhone 7 comes in silver, gold, rose gold, (matte) black, and jet black.
+iPhone 7 comes in silver, gold, rose gold, (matte) black, jet black, and Product (RED).

-- If you want the new blacks, you have to go with iPhone 7 or iPhone 7 Plus.
+- If you want the new blacks or Product (RED), you have to go with iPhone 7 or iPhone 7 Plus.

-iPhone SE only comes in 16 and 64GB configurations.
+iPhone SE only comes in 32 and 128GB configurations.
 That means you won't be able to store maximum apps, games, videos, photos, and other media.

 iPhone 7 comes in 32, 128, and 256GB configurations.
 That means, if you choose to, you can have the most storage space possible available for apps, games, videos, photos, and other media.